-Sims regularly contributes to the most influential fashion publications in the world, including US and British Vogue, W magazine, The Face, Arena, i-D, L'Uomo Vogue, Arena Homme Plus, Vogue Homme International and Dazed & Confused.
+Sims over the years has contributed to the most influential fashion publications in the world, including US and French Vogue, W magazine, The Face, i-D, L'Uomo Vogue, Arena Homme Plus, Vogue Homme International and Dazed & Confused.
 The photographer signed an exclusive retainer with US Harper’s Bazaar for 2000 and 2001.
 His numerous commercial clients represent fashion’s biggest players: Prada , Givenchy, Valentino, Stella McCartney, Salvatore Ferregamo, Louis Vuitton and Alexander Wang , among many more.